 How cool is that?!

-By studying in first person within a lucid dream you can train your brain for better recall and to gain a deeper understanding of educational information (especially when you call on lucid dream tutors to help you).
+By studying in first person within a lucid dream you can train your brain for better recall.
+You can also gain a deeper understanding of educational information (especially when you call on lucid dream tutors to help you).

 This is always done by dreaming from a first person viewpoint due to the type of brain activity going on prior to, and during, a lucid dream.

 In fact, if you were lucid dreaming in third person you wouldn’t even be experiencing them just witnessing someone else doing it.

-So, fantasy fulfilment is one major benefit of lucid dreaming in first person.
+Fantasy fulfilment is one major benefit of lucid dreaming in first person.

 By lucid dreaming in first person you get to enjoy everything that you could never get to enjoy in the waking world without limitation or judgement (unless you want do things that you consider a sin).